protolambda/eth2.0-ssz/specs/types/complex.md

 Note that field names are not included in serialization or merkleization: a Container is not self-describing.

-An empty container, i.e. 0 fields, is illegal.
+An empty container, i.e. 0 fields, is an illegal type.
+Fixed-length types cannot have a 0 length serialized representation.

 ### Representation